vbarinov001/vbarinov001/README.md

 ## 👋 Introducing Myself

 Hello, my name is Venya Barinov.
-Aspiring Data analyst with experience in data analysis and reporting, query optimization, database design, and data modeling.
+Data / Business Analyst Professional with experience in data analysis and reporting, query optimization, database design, and data modeling.

 - Querying data using SQL.
 - Generating reports and performing ad-hoc data analysis using SQL and Python.